ckelner/notecards-all-the-way-down/README.md

 use a version manager like [NVM](https://github.com/creationix/nvm).
 - Follow [Yarnpkg.com](https://yarnpkg.com/en/) install instructions.

+## Prototype

+A hand-rolled vanilla JS prototype can be found by [clicking here](http://notecardsallthewaydown.s3-website-us-east-1.amazonaws.com/).

 ## Background

 A friend (`friend-one`) wanted this app.
 I decided I wanted to do it, but not put much effort into it.